Home » Type » Bread » Socca (Farinata) – Chickpea Flour Flatbread Recipe

 • The base of socca bread is a 1 – 1 ratio of chickpea flour to warm water whisked together with salt and optional spices and/or herbs.

-• This batter, once whisked together, will need to rest at least 15 minutes, and up to 12 hours, covered.
+• This batter once whisked together, will need to rest for at least 15 minutes and up to 12 hours, covered.

 side by side photos showing the process of making socca, farinata chickpea flour flatbread in a skillet.

 • Preheat oven to 450 degrees.
-Place skillet in the oven to preheat with the oven.
+Place the skillet in the oven to preheat with the oven.

-• After batter has rested, give a good mix, and add it to the preheated skillet swirled with oil, place back in the oven to cook for 12 – 15 minutes.
+• After the batter has rested, give it a good mix and add it to the preheated skillet swirled with oil.
+Place it back in the oven to cook for 12 – 15 minutes.

 • Once your socca is done, gently lift edges with a spatula, pull apart, or slice, and enjoy hot or warm!

-Tip: In this recipe I’ve used a cast iron skillet but you can use any flat, shallow and oven-safe baking dish you have on hand.
+Tip: I’ve used a cast iron skillet, but you can use any flat, shallow, and oven-safe baking dish you have on hand.

 top down view of socca flatbread in a cast iron skillet.